Back to Glossary

 Racing Strategy

-A One-Stop Strategy is a racing approach where a driver makes only one pit stop during an entire race, typically to change tires and refuel if necessary.
+A One-Stop Strategy is a race plan where a driver makes only one pit stop during an entire race to change tires, rather than stopping multiple times.